Rayls Tokenomics: Automated buybacks, burn, and the Rayls Reserve

 - Fees are aggregated into an account on the Rayls Public Chain in USDr (Rayls’ native gas stablecoin) and RLS, providing full public visibility.

-- USDr fees are automatically converted into RLS via a DEX based upon specific triggers.
+- USDr fees are converted into RLS via a DEX (AMM).

 This cycle ensures that the Rayls Fees Aggregator is constantly replenished and used to purchase RLS, while a portion of that RLS is burned, creating consistent demand for the RLS token while simultaneously decreasing supply.

-The automated triggers and guardrails have been designed to weather market volatility while rewarding long-term participation.
+The timing of exchange and burn triggers are designed to weather market volatility while rewarding long-term participation.

 A major friction point for institutional adoption is the requirement to hold and transact in cryptocurrency.